Skip to main content

 In today’s fast-paced business environment, process improvement has emerged as a business imperative for organisations.
 A sustainable way to drive competitive advantage.
-Increasingly as organisations continue to see the numerous benefits of business process improvement, they are focusing on embedding it into their organisational DNA.
-Turning process improvement into an ongoing process and an integral part of the way the business runs.
+As organisations continue to see the numerous benefits of business process improvement, they are focusing on embedding it into their organisational DNA.
+Turning process improvement into an ongoing process is an integral part of how the business operates.

-But all too often organisations are not able to keep pace with their process improvement efforts.
-Initial momentum fizzles off mid-way through the project and the team loses motivation and interest.
-If continuous improvement is so critical for business success, what prevents the organisations to keep the journey going?
+But all too often, organisations are not able to keep pace with their process improvement efforts.
+Initial momentum fizzles off midway through the project, and the team loses motivation and interest.
+If continuous improvement is so critical for business success, what prevents organisations from keeping the journey going?

 We look at 5 key barriers that prevent continuous improvement success: